You finally did it. You ended it.

 7. Heal, learn, and grow before dating.

 You have suffered a tremendous blow to your psyche and self-esteem by living through an emotionally abusive relationship.

 Most people who come out of this kind of relationship aren't ready to jump back in the saddle with a new relationship right away.

 You don't want to find yourself in the same abusive situation or possibly get involved with the right person when you are emotionally unavailable and grieving.

 Before you look for love again, make sure you love and like yourself.
 Make sure you know what a healthy relationship looks like and how you can spot an emotional abuser who might initially be charming and kind.

 Examine your own behaviors and reactions in your previous relationship to see where you might need to grow and change.

 As much as you want to find the right person, you also want to BE the right person so the relationship is healthy and balanced.

-Acknowledge and congratulate yourself for having the courage and strength to end a bad relationship with a toxic person.
+No matter where you are in your healing process, acknowledge and congratulate yourself for having the courage and strength to end a bad relationship with a toxic person.
 But remember that you have some work to do and healing to endure.